munners17/python-flask-app/README.md

 You will use Flask to build a web application to interact with your MariaDB servier.

-#### Steps
+#### Prerequisites
 1. Create a free github user account - https://github.com/join?plan=free&source=pricing-card-free
 1. Install SublimeText for syntax coloring - https://www.sublimetext.com/

+## Github Primer
-1. Complete the Github hello-world activity linked to above.
+1. Complete the Github hello-world activity linked to above: https://guides.github.com/activities/hello-world/
-1. Review Dockerfile
-1. Install Flask

 ## Create your final project webapp
 1. From the https://github.com/munners17/python-flask-app repo, click the *Use this template* button